elise-227/Belize-MP-Bruno-Boos/README.md

 kelly.a.bruno@duke.edu
 MEM Student

-Space reference for data CRS = 26716
+Space reference for data CRS = 26716, (its in easting and northings aka meters)